Akashraja15/patient_record_management/README.md

 4) Patient request the admin to generate the Bill.
 5) Patient can view and download Invoice pdf.

-#contact us
-Feel free to contact us for your Query's and doubts.

 #Github Link
 Github link for the code reference. https://github.com/Akashraja15/patient_record_management.git

+#Contact
+Feel free to contact us.